electricimp/imp-central-impt/DevelopmentGuide.md

 Press <Ctrl-C> to exit.
 ```

-1. BlinkUp, test and bless your pre-production devices by your pre-factory fixture device.
+10. BlinkUp, test and bless your pre-production devices by your pre-factory fixture device.

-1. Stop the logging by pressing *\<Ctrl-C>*.
+11. Stop the logging by pressing *\<Ctrl-C>*.

-1. If needed, update your factory firmware code, create and run a new build by the same command as above.
+12. If needed, update your factory firmware code, create and run a new build by the same command as above.

-1. When you satisfied by your factory firmware code, mark the latest build by a tag, for example, "MyFactoryRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
+13. When you satisfied by your factory firmware code, mark the latest build by a tag, for example, "MyFactoryRC1" and set *flagged* attribute to `true` (it saves the build from unintentional deletion).
-  `impt build update --descr "My Factory Firmware Release Candidate 1" --tag MyFactoryRC1 --flagged`

 ```
-> impt build update -s "My Factory Firmware Release Candidate 1" -t MyFactoryRC1 -f Deployment "4a7339e4-1f7c-3caa-2ce5-15c367df9a3f" is updated successfully.
+> impt build update --descr "My Factory Firmware Release Candidate 1" --tag MyFactoryRC1 --flagged Deployment "4a7339e4-1f7c-3caa-2ce5-15c367df9a3f" is updated successfully.
 IMPT COMMAND SUCCEEDS
 ```